brianLeeson/BattleSheep/README.md

 - Brian Leeson

 ## System Requirements
-- This is intended to be built in a UNIX system environment.
+- An executable runnable on Windows can be found in the "release" directory.
+The entire directory is necessary to run.
-- It requires that you have the Qt libraries installed.
+- This app can also be built in a UNIX system environment, requiring Qt libraries to build and run.
+See "Building" below.

 ## Building
 - Clone this repository and run the build.sh script included in this directory.